masslight/ottehr/README.md

 ### Installing `pnpm`

-The easiest way to get started is to use the brew command:
+The easiest way to get started is to use the [brew](https://brew.sh/) command:

+*If Homebrew is not yet installed on your system, you can easily set it up [here](https://brew.sh/).*

 ```bash
 brew install pnpm